elmoadorjr/NottorneyHub/README.md

 ## Overview

-Nottorney is an AnkiHub-style deck syncing addon for Philippine law students.
+AnkiPH is an AnkiHub-style deck syncing addon for Philippine students.
 It provides:

-- **Deck subscription & syncing** - Subscribe to law decks and receive updates automatically
+- **Deck subscription & syncing** - Subscribe to decks and receive updates automatically
 - **Automatic updates** - Checks for deck updates on startup
 - **Progress tracking** - Syncs study progress to server
 - **Notifications** - Receive announcements from deck publishers
+- **Tiered access** - Collection Owner, Subscriber, Free Tier, and Legacy Purchase support

 ---